Fody/Scalpel/readme.md

 ### NSubstitute

- * Removes the refernece to NSubstitute.
+ * Removes the reference to NSubstitute.

 ### FakeItEasy

- * Removes the refernece to FakeItEasy.
+ * Removes the reference to FakeItEasy.

 ### Moq